chenglou/pure-css-shaders-art/ringBenchmarks/README.md

 - Uncomment the last chunk of `--dot1` to `--dot9`.
 No slowdown.
 - Uncomment both the first chunk (selectors) and last chunk (`--dot1` to `--dot9`).
 The slowest slowdown.

+It seems like a combination of nonlocal, nonstatic, and nontrivial CSS variables usages trigger >100x slowdowns.

 Ping if you have clearer findings!
 Have fun!